-Of particular significance is the recent work of Guth and Zahl [37] on the number of 2-rich points in a collection of curves, namely, points incident to at least two of the given curves.
-For the case of lines, Guth and Katz [36] have shown that the number of such points is $O(n^{3/2})$ , when no plane or regulus contains more than $n^{1/2}$ lines.
-Guth and Zahl obtain the same asymptotic bound for general algebraic curves, under analogous restrictive assumptions.
+Of particular significance is the recent work of Guth and Zahl [40] on the number of 2-rich points in a collection of curves, namely, points incident to at least two of the given curves.
+For the case of lines, Guth and Katz [39] have shown that the number of such points is $O(n^{3/2})$, when no plane or regulus contains more than $O(n^{1/2})$ lines.
+Guth and Zahl obtain the same asymptotic bound for general algebraic curves, under analogous (but stricter) restrictive assumptions.

 The new bounds that we will derive require the extension to three dimensions of the notions of having k degrees of freedom and of being an s-dimensional family of curves.
-The definitions of these concepts, as given above for the planar case, extend, more or less verbatim, to three (or higher) dimensions, but the relation between the two concepts is looser than in the plane.
-For a few illustrations: (i) Lines in three dimensions have two degrees of freedom, but they form a 4-dimensional family of curves (this is the number of parameters needed to specify a line in $\mathbb{R}^3$ ). (ii) Circles in three dimensions have three degrees of freedom, but they for curves (e.g., one needs three parameters to specify the plane containing the circle, two additional parameters to specify its center, and a sixth parameter for its radius). (iii) Ellipses have five degrees of freedom, but they form a 8-dimensional family of curves, as is easily checked.
-In the other direction, one expects an s-dimensional family to have at most s degrees of freedom.
-This is because, given s points, the constraints that a curve from our family passes through all of them yield s equations in the s parameters specifying the curve, and, in general, one expects this system to have O(1) solutions.
-In the plane, the two quantities tend to coincide, but, as just noted, the situation is more involved in higher dimensions.
+The definitions of these concepts, as given above for the planar case, extend, more or less verbatim, to three (or higher) dimensions, but, even in typical situations, these two concepts do not coincide anymore.
+For example, lines in three dimensions have two degrees of freedom, but they form a 4-dimensional family of curves (this is the number of parameters needed to specify a line in \mathbb{R}^3).

 Points and surfaces.
 Many of the earlier works on point-surface incidences have only considered special classes of surfaces, most notably planes and spheres (see below).
-The case of more general surfaces has barely been considered, till the recent work of Zahl [65], who has studied the general case of incidences between m points and n bounded-degree algebraic surfaces in $\mathbb{R}^3$ that have k degrees of freedom.
+The case of more general surfaces has barely been considered, till the recent work of Zahl [69], who has studied the general case of incidences between m points and n bounded-degree algebraic surfaces in \mathbb{R}^3 that have k degrees of freedom.
 More precisely, in analogy with the case of curves, one needs to assume that for any k points there are at most $\mu = O(1)$ of the given surfaces that pass through all of them.
-Zahl's bound is $O(m^{\frac{2k}{3k-1}}n^{\frac{3k-3}{3k-1}} + m + n)$ , with the constant of proportionality depending on k, $\mu$ , and the maximum degree of the surfaces.
+Zahl's bound is $O(m^{\frac{2k}{3k-1}}n^{\frac{3k-3}{3k-1}} + m + n)$, with the constant of proportionality depending on k, μ , and the maximum degree of the surfaces.

-By Bézout's theorem, if we require any triple of the given surfaces to have finite intersection, the number of intersection points would be at most $E^3$ , where E is the degree of the surfaces.
+By Bézout's theorem, if we require every triple of the given surfaces to have finite intersection, the number of intersection points would be at most E^3 , where E is the degree of the surfaces.
 In particular, $E^3 + 1$ points would then have at most two of the given surfaces passing through all of them.
 In many instances, though, the actual number of degrees of freedom can be shown to be much smaller.

-Zahl's bound was later generalized by Basu and Sombra [11] to incidences between points and boundeddegree hypersurfaces in $\mathbb{R}^4$ satisfying certain analogous conditions.
+Zahl's bound was later generalized by Basu and Sombra [11] to incidences between points and bounded-degree hypersurfaces in \mathbb{R}^4 satisfying certain analogous conditions.